 This was a re-order since I'd run out.
 I must like it :-).
 It took a while to get it, since the vendor was ill and whoever stepped in sent it to the wrong place.
 But my previous orders have all been promptly sent to the right place and I suspect the good service will resume soon, since I'll undoubtedly being ordering more products from them in the future.

 Kinzua ballast is used on most railroads around the United States.
-Most railroads don’t use one color or colors for there ballast.
-If you railroad has a mix of colors in there ballast buy this.
+Most railroads don’t use one color or color for their ballast.
+If your railroad has a mix of colors in their ballast, buy this.
 The color changes from run to run and bag to bag but is mostly the same color from any run.

-3000 Kinzua Power – Use as ground cover where you need gray powder.
+3000 Kinzua Power – Use as a ground cover where you need gray powder.
 You can use this to build up your base to reduce the cost of the ground cover.
-Just pour into areas that need additional build up and apply 2 parts glue and on part water to glue in place.
+Just pour into areas that need additional build-up and apply 2 parts glue and one part water to glue in place.
 Then sprinkle the color you want to the top while still wet.
-To read more visit Model Railroader Forums.
-Rock powder, rock dust, rock powders, rock minerals, rock flour, soil remineralization, mineral fines, ground cover, dirt, and powder consists of finely crushed rock, crushed from larger rocks containing trace of a wide verity of difference rocks
+To read more, visit Model Railroader Forums.
+Rock powder, rock dust, rock powders, rock minerals, rock flour, soil remineralization, mineral fines, ground cover, dirt, and powder consists of finely crushed rock, crushed from larger rocks containing a trace of a wide verity of difference rocks

 3001 Kinzua N Ballast

 3002 Kinzua HO Ballast

 Track ballast forms the track-bed upon which railroad ties (sleepers) are laid.
 It is packed between, below, and around the ties.
 It is used to bear the load from the railroad ties, facilitate drainage of water, and keep down vegetation that might interfere with the track structure.
 The ballast also holds the track in place as the trains roll over it.
 It consists of crushed stone.
 The term “ballast” comes from a nautical term for the stones used to stabilize a ship.